Lip Lift in Thailand Your guide to cost, top surgeons & hospitals

 Is a Lip Lift Safe in Thailand?

 Yes.
 At JCI-accredited hospitals with board-certified plastic surgeons, a lip lift in Thailand meets the same clinical and safety standards as the US, UK, and Australia.
-The procedure itself is low-risk — it is performed under local anaesthesia, takes under an hour, and involves no deep tissue dissection.
+The procedure itself is low-risk.
+It is performed under local anaesthesia, takes under an hour, and involves no deep tissue dissection.
 The main concern is aesthetic rather than medical, and that is managed through surgeon selection and precise surgical planning.

 How to Reduce Risks

 Stop smoking at least four weeks before surgery.
 The upper lip depends on a specific blood supply pattern, and smoking impairs healing in a way that directly worsens scar quality.
 Discontinue aspirin, ibuprofen, and blood-thinning supplements two weeks prior.
 If you have a history of cold sores, tell your care team so antiviral medication can be prescribed preventively.
-After surgery, follow scar care instructions precisely — silicone strips, sun avoidance, and gentle massage once your surgeon approves it.
+After surgery, follow scar care instructions precisely, silicone strips, sun avoidance, and gentle massage once your surgeon approves it.

 When Is Revision Needed?

 Revision after a lip lift is uncommon but not unheard of.
 The most frequent reasons are a scar that healed wider than expected or asymmetry between sides.
-Under-correction — the lip was not lifted enough — is easier to revise than over-correction, which is one reason conservative surgeons tend to produce better long-term outcomes.
+Under-correction, the lip was not lifted enough, is easier to revise than over-correction, which is one reason conservative surgeons tend to produce better long-term outcomes.
 Wait at least six months before evaluating whether revision is warranted.
 Scars continue to mature over that period, and what looks concerning at month two often resolves by month five.

 Planning Your Trip to Thailand for a Lip Lift